Cut Settings Display

 Why this matters

 Section titled “Why this matters”Makers often have hundreds of LightBurn files with different cut settings for different materials.
-Being able to see “this file uses 300mm/s at 35% power on a Scan layer called Tumblers” without opening LightBurn saves significant time when you’re looking for the right settings to reuse.
+Being able to see “this file uses 300mm/s at 35% power on a Scan layer called Tumblers, with 0.1mm kerf compensation” without opening LightBurn saves significant time when you’re looking for the right settings to reuse.